n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > Assamese-language text.
 >

-In addition, stand-alone clusters may occur, such as when an isolated codepoint is shown in example text, sequences of numerals, and so on.
+In addition, stand-alone clusters may occur, such as when an isolated codepoint is shown in example text.

 Clusters should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.

 	C	consonant